mcadariu/jlox/README.md

 # jlox
 A basic tree-walking interpreter developed by following the excellent book [Crafting Interpreters](https://craftinginterpreters.com/) by R. Nystrom

-At the moment, it can handle programs like the following:
+At the moment, it can run programs like:

 ```
 fun fib(n) {